Skip to main content

 What Makes Matcha Unique?

-Unlike regular green tea where leaves are steeped and discarded, matcha is made from whole tea leaves ground into a fine powder.
-This means you consume the entire leaf, maximizing the nutritional benefits.
-The shade-growing process used for matcha plants—covering them for 20-30 days before harvest—dramatically increases chlorophyll and amino acid content.
+Unlike regular green tea where we steep leaves and discard them, matcha comes from whole tea leaves ground into a fine powder.
+This means we consume the entire leaf, maximizing every nutritional benefit.
+The shade-growing process—covering plants for 20-30 days before harvest—dramatically increases chlorophyll and amino acid content.

 Key Health Benefits